K1-class gunboat: Armament

 The K1-class ships primary armament consisted of four 10.5 cm L/65 quick-firing guns in two twin-turrets, one fore and one aft of the superstructure.
 The 10.5 cm guns fired two types of projectiles: a 58.4 kg high explosive shell and a 51.8 kg incendiary round.
 Both types of ammunition used a single propellant charge: the 11.46 kg RPC/32 charge.
 The guns could elevate to 80 degrees, and could hit targets flying at 12500 m.
 When the guns were used to engage surface targets, they could hit targets 17700 m away, at an elevation of 45 degrees.

 The ships were also armed with two 3.7 cm L/83 Flak guns, and four heavy machine guns.
 The 3.7 cm guns fired 0.742 kg high-explosive shells at a rate of fire of about 30 rounds per minute, and a muzzle velocity of 1,000 m/s.
 The guns could elevate to 85 degrees and hit targets flying at 6800 m, although the tracers were limited to 4800 m.

 Construction and cancellation

 The four ships were ordered on 11 November 1938, at the cost of 6 million Reichsmarks apiece.
-K1 was planned to have been completed on 20 May 1941, K2 was to have followed on 15 September, K3 was to be completed by 15 January 1942, and K4, the final ship of the class, was to be completed a month later on 14 February.
-However, the outbreak of World War II in early September 1939 meant that construction priorities was shifted away from less critical projects.
+K1 was planned to have been completed on 20 May 1941; K2 was to have followed on 15 September.
+K3 was to be completed by 15 January 1942, and K4, the final ship of the class, was to be completed a month later on 14 February.
+However, the outbreak of World War II in early September 1939 exacerbated the already fraught state of the German economy.
+The country had embarked on a massive rearmament program in the years after the Nazis rose to power, which included the Heer (Army) and Luftwaffe (Air Force), all of which competed for scarce resources, especially high-grade steel.
+The start of war meant that construction priorities were shifted away from less critical projects to focus Germany's limited resources on projects that might influence the outcome of the war.
 As a result, the K1 class was canceled on 19 September 1939.